CMB-S4/s4mapbasedsims/202002_foregrounds_extragalactic_cmb_tophat/README.md

 Released on 28 February 2020 by @zonca

-This is the first release using tophat bandpasses, all previous releases used Dirac delta bandpasses at the reference frequency.
 It includes all galactic high resolution components with index not varying spatially and the extragalactic components based on WebSky.
+Integrated on top-hat bandpasses based on the instrument model from `s4sim`.

 The last version of this file is [available on Github](https://github.com/CMB-S4/s4mapbasedsims/tree/master/202002_foregrounds_extragalactic_cmb_tophat).
 The same folder contains all the configuration files used and the scripts to create SLURM jobs.